Welcome to part III of the SQL Training series. In this article, we will review how to create and edit Views, Tables, and Stored Procedures.

 SELECT * FROM [dbo].[USR_Employees];

-And we can update the Stored Procedure with:
+And we can update the stored procedure with the following snippet:

 ALTER PROCEDURE [dbo].[USR_Update_Employees]